Governor Phil Scott announced the creation of the Vermont Climate Action Commission (VCAC) on July 20, 2017.

 - The working groups established at the February have developed the following draft work plans for the Commission to discuss:

-Due to the delay in the March meeting and the need to focus on working group efforts, the April meeting has been canceled.
+Note: Due to the delay in the March meeting and the need to focus on working group efforts, the April meeting was canceled.

 July 12, 2018